rkallan/transip/jsonDB/README.md

 ### Access from anywhere

-You can access your fake API from anywhere using CORS and JSONP.
+You can access the fake API from anywhere using CORS and JSONP.

 ### Remote schema